DBAs: Everything You Need to Know

 How to set up a DBA

-The specific steps to file a DBA, as well as the filing fees, vary on the state level.
+The specific steps to file a DBA, as well as the filing fees, vary at the state level.
 However, the general process remains the same.
 There are three essential steps to keep in mind when you file a DBA.

 For a new business, the name is one of the most important and defining elements.
 It’s only natural you will want to make yours stand out.